StarCrusher96/Kerbal-Star-Systems-2/README.md

 # Kerbal-Star-Systems-2 [2.0.3]

-Kerbal Star Systems 2 serves as the successor to Galaxies Unbound, significantly expanding on its foundation.
-This ambitious mod elevates the Kerbal Space Program experience by offering a breathtaking representation of the stellar neighborhood surrounding Kerbol.
-KSS2 masterfully blends scientifically-based celestial systems with imaginative elements, creating a unique fusion of real-life astronomy and inventive fictional systems.
-Prepare to embark on an extraordinary journey through the cosmos!
+Kerbal Star Systems 2 (KSS2) is an expansive and ambitious mod designed as the successor to Galaxies Unbound, offering a breathtakingly detailed experience of the stellar neighborhood surrounding Kerbol.
+This mod enhances the Kerbal Space Program (KSP) gameplay by blending scientifically accurate celestial systems with creative, imaginative fictional ones, providing players with an exciting journey across the cosmos.

+## Key Features
+- **Realistic Stellar Systems**: Features a mixture of real-life astronomy and fictional systems.
+- **Increased Scale**: Expands on previous planetary packs, giving players more environments to explore.
+- **Dynamic Gameplay**: With its extensive system additions, the mod transforms the KSP experience into a more complex and immersive space simulation.

 ## Overview
    - [**System Requirements**](https://github.com/StarCrusher96/Kerbal-Star-Systems-2/blob/main/README.md#minimum-system-requirements)